nghialt3670/psycho-prototype/web/README.md

 ## How the Configuration System Works

-The configuration system uses a simple priority order:
+The game loads configuration in the following order:

-1. Hardcoded values (lowest priority)
+1. Default values
+2. Values from the `.env` file
-2. URL parameters (override hardcoded values)
+3. URL parameters (override .env)
-3. Global SERVER_CONFIG variable (highest priority)
+4. Global SERVER_CONFIG variable (highest priority)

 This gives you flexibility for different deployment scenarios.